Effects on the Brain

 Along with euphoria, relaxation is another frequently reported effect in human studies.
 Other effects, which vary dramatically among different users, include heightened sensory perception (e.g., brighter colors), laughter, altered perception of time, and increased appetite.
 After a while, the euphoria subsides, and the user may feel sleepy or depressed.
 Occasionally, marijuana use may produce anxiety, fear, distrust, or panic.

 Marijuana users who have taken large doses of the drug may experience an acute psychosis, which includes hallucinations, delusions, and a loss of the sense of personal identity.
-Although the specific causes of these symptoms remain unknown, they appear to occur more frequently when a high dose of cannabis is consumed in food or drink rather than smoked.
-Such short-term psychotic reactions to high concentrations of THC are distinct from longer-lasting, schizophrenia-like disorders that have been associated with the use of cannabis in vulnerable individuals.
+Short-term psychotic reactions to high concentrations of THC are distinct from longer-lasting, schizophrenia-like disorders that have been associated with the use of cannabis in vulnerable individuals.
 (See "Is There a Link Between Marijuana Use and Mental Illness?")

 Our understanding of marijuana's long-term brain effects is limited.
 Research findings on how chronic cannabis use affects brain structure, for example, have been inconsistent.
 It may be that the effects are too subtle for reliable detection by current techniques.
 A similar challenge arises in studies of the effects of chronic marijuana use on brain function.
 Although imaging studies (functional MRI; fMRI) in chronic users do show some consistent alterations, the relation of these changes to cognitive functioning is less clear.
 This uncertainty may stem from confounding factors such as other drug use, residual drug effects (which can occur for at least 24 hours in chronic users), or withdrawal symptoms in long-term chronic users.